University of Siena: The university in modern Italy

 In 1892, the Minister of Public Education, Ferdinando Martini, launched a proposal aimed at suppressing the Sienese academy’s activities.
 Siena perceived this as a declaration of war and was backed immediately by a general tradesmen’s strike, the intervention of all of the town’s institutions and by a genuine uprising of the population – all of which induced the minister to withdraw the project.
 Having escaped this danger, the town went back to investing its resources in the university setting up new degrees and new faculties.
 The bank Monte dei Paschi di Siena financed the construction of the biology department.

-The 20th century witnessed the growth of the University of Siena, with the student population escalating from four hundred between the wars to more than 20,000 in the last few years.
+The 20th century witnessed the growth of the University of Siena, with the student population escalating from four hundred between the wars to more than 15,000 in the last few years.

-During the start of the academic year, on November 7, 1990 the Sienese academy celebrated its 750th anniversary.